zodiac403/cheat-sheet/influx-cli/readme.md

 ## Values

 Insert an entry to the database.
 The number of tags and files may vary.
-If `time` parameter is ommited, Influx uses the current time.
+If `time` parameter is omitted, Influx uses the current time.

     insert <measurement>,<tag1>=<value>,<tag2>=<value> <field1>=<value>,<field2>=<value> <time>